FullstackAcademy/developer-setup-guide/windows/windows-terminal-setup.md

 ![Ubuntu-Windows-Terminal](images/Ubuntu-Windows-Terminal.png)

 ## Installing a nerd font (Optional)
+⚠️⚠️Warning this may cause install breaking issues.
+Please try this only after following all other steps and understand you may have to do a fresh install of WSL if things go wrong⚠️⚠️
 This is **optional**, but to get the most out of your terminal prompt, you may want to install a Nerd font.
 These fonts are patched to give extra characters used by the prompt we will use in class.